nickolasnikolic/Affective-Computing-docs/README.md

 “Hel-lo --- what is it?
 Fire?
 Thirst?”

-Daruun says, “This is our new family member, Ednit, and artificial intelligence.”
+Daruun says, “This is our new family member, Ednit, an artificial intelligence.”

 “That's not what I meant: What is slaked only when drowned?”

-“Yes, those are it.”
+“Yes, those are they.”
 I answer.